By Gabby Zaldumbide

 Stir fry always seemed so intimidating to me.
-I’m not sure if it seems that way because I’m unfamiliar with cooking Asian cuisine, or if I was nervous that the meat would come out chewy and overdone like it had in past attempts; either way, stir fry isn’t something I make very often.
-Thankfully, a copy of Buck, Buck, Moose by Hank Shaw lives above my microwave.
-Last week, when I had a defrosted piece of elk that would be perfect for stir fry, I decided to crack open its index.
+I'm not sure if it was just because I'm unfamiliar with cooking Asian cuisine, or if I was nervous that the meat would come out chewy and overdone like it had in past attempts; either way, stir fry isn't something I make very often.
+Thankfully, a copy of Buck, Buck, Moose by Hank Shaw lives above my microwave, so last week when I had a defrosted piece of elk that would be perfect for stir fry, I decided to crack open its index.
 Low and behold, Hank had me covered!

 This recipe features delicious flavors from my Colorado elk, fresh veggies, and PS Seasoning's Red Rooster sweet red chili sauce.
 Combined with Hank's foolproof directions, this stir fry turned out absolutely perfect.

-- 1 medium cut of venison steak cut, backstrap, tenderloin, or other tender cut
+- One medium-sized cut of venison, preferably a steak cut, backstrap section, tenderloin, or other similar tender cut of meat.

 - PS Seasoning's Red Rooster sweet red chili sauce